Do Go On - 533 - El Chupacabra

 And it might sound a little something like this.

-Fact quote or questions.
+Fact quote or question.

-That felt so beautiful
+That felt so beautiful.

-That was really nice
+That was really nice.

 Did you see that we floated for a bit?